Volunteering at Espoo libraries

 Reading dog or reading pet owner

 Animal-assisted reading is an important form of volunteer work.
 Do you have a pet who would be suitable?
 A dog, a cat, a bunny, a tortoise, any other pet?
 Your pet should be in your control, should not be afraid of the noise of the library and should like humans (particularly children).
 Your pet can be perky and peppy.
 Personally, you should be interested in helping children struggling with reading in their early attempts.
 The schedule and the suitable library are agreed upon according to your wishes.
 You’ll get an introduction to the task.
-For further questions contact email@example.com.
+The library hopes your pet has taken some sort of an aptitude test to ensure they are happy to work as a volunteer.
+Please see Suomen Karva-Kaverit or Kennelliito for further details.
+For further questions contact firstname.lastname@example.org.